plumvillage/oracles/_sources/tmp/oracles.txt

 #.

-    | Men must endure their going hence, even as their coming hither;
+    | Men must endure their going hence,
-    | I am a fool to weep at what I am glad of.
+    | even as their coming hither; ripeness is all.

 #.